zrizvi93/trevorhack/README.md

-# 🦙📚 LlamaIndex - Chat with the Streamlit docs
+# 🦙📚 TrevorText - Copilot-augmented

-Build a chatbot powered by LlamaIndex that augments GPT 3.5 with the contents of the Streamlit docs (or your own data).
+Empower Trevor Project counselors with RAG-assisted TrevorText, an AI co-pilot powered by LlamaIndex to help counselors focus on people, not paperwork.

+In this version, we artificially simulate the contact's responses.
+The extension would be to integrate the tool with the existing SalesForce CRM and webchat platform used by the Trevor Project.

 ## Local Dev Loop